-“We loved what the Maryland association had done with their yard signs that include a QR code.
+“We loved what the Maryland association had done with their yard signs that included a QR code.
 Brilliant!
 But in Oregon, we are spread out and don’t have the foot traffic in our neighborhoods that bigger cities have.
 The light bulb went off,” she said.

-Nodland passed along the idea to NCRA’s Professional Development Team, which collaborated with the Communications Team to develop images that can be downloaded and printed as bumper stickers to promote the NCRA DiscoverSteno website and the NCRA A to Z® Intro to Steno Machine Shorthand program, as well as the stenographic court reporting and captioning professions.
+Nodland passed along the idea to NCRA’s Professional Development Team, which collaborated with the Communications Team to develop images that can be downloaded and printed as bumper stickers to promote the NCRA DiscoverSteno website and the NCRA A to Z® Intro to Steno Machine Shorthand program as well as the stenographic court reporting and captioning professions.
 The images have also been simplified with QR codes that can be printed and placed in a car window.

 Nodland said she and other committee members talked through the idea of a bumper sticker that would also include the same elements that Maryland used, like a QR code.
 They also determined that they would need a strong magnet for it to be printed on to remain securely on a vehicle.